 Sleep apnoea is caused by your airway becoming obstructed while you are asleep.
-An example of this would be when the muscles in your throat and your tongue relax to a point where they become a blockage to your windpipe.
+This can happen when the muscles in your throat relax too much, causing an obstructed airway.
 This is the reason why most people snore while they are asleep.
 Unfortunately, these blockages are not something that you can control while you are sleeping.
-There is a large risk of sleep apnoea in people who are overweight, your tonsils are intact or if you have a large tongue.
-These natural bodily structures will also increase your chances of developing sleep apnoea.
+Weight, large tongue and tonsils can all cause sleep apnoea.

 It is very common for those who suffer from sleep apnoea to be lethargic when awake and have irregular sleeping patterns since their sleep is often disrupted.
-Other than snoring and severe drowsiness, another common symptom found in those who have sleep apnoea is severe headaches when they wake up.
+Another common symptom is waking up with severe headaches.